ram-ev/ram-homepage-clean/content/english/blog/felix-rat.md

 ---
 date: "2020-03-10"
-description: RAT unterstützt Konferenzteilnahme bei der EPSA 2020 in Prag
+description: RAT supports conference participation at EPSA 2020 in Prague
 image: images/blog/research.png
 # image_webp: images/blog/blog-post-2.webp
-title: RAT unterstützt Konferenzteilnahme bei der EPSA 2020 in Prag
+title: RAT supports conference participation at EPSA 2020 in Prague
 ---

-Der diesjährige erste Travel Grant der Rationalen Altruisten geht an [Felix Olsowski](https://www.sowi.uni-mannheim.de/en/carey/team/academic-staff/olsowski-felix/).
-Er wird bei der Konferenz der [European Political Science Association (EPSA) 2020](https://www.epsanet.org/) in Prag sein Paper „The Dark Side of Judicial Independence: Extrajudicial Killings as Alternative to Compliant Judges?” vorstellen.
-Die Graphik zeigt erste Ergebnisse seiner Forschung -- die Ernennung neuer Richter (orange) seit Beginn von Dutertes Präsidentschaft.
-Felix Olsowski ist Doktorand an der Universität Mannheim.
+We are happy to announce that we will support [Felix Olsowski's](https://www.sowi.uni-mannheim.de/en/carey/team/academic-staff/olsowski-felix/) participation at the annual European Political Science Association (EPSA) 2020](https://www.epsanet.org/) in Prague (June 18-20, 2020).
+Felix Olsowski is a doctoral candidate at the GESS and the University of Mannheim.
+He will present his research on "The Dark Side of Judicial Independence: Extrajudicial Killings as Alternative to Compliant Judges?".
+The map shows first results of Felix's research: The appointments of new judges (orange) since the beginning of the Duterte presidency.
-Wir haben auch dieses Jahr wieder viele sehr gute Bewerbungen erhalten und können leider aufgrund unseres Budgets zur Zeit nur einen Travel Grant vergeben.
-Daher möchten wir uns an dieser Stelle bei allen Bewerbern für ihre inspirierende Forschung bedanken und wünschen Felix viel Erfolg!
+ This year, we received again an overwhelming number of excellent applications, and were only able to award one travel grant due to budget constraints — we would, therefore, like to thank all applicants for sharing their inspiring research and wish Felix all the best!

 ![](/images/portfolio/conference-felix.jpg)